virtual-labs/exp-newtons-second-law-amrt/experiment/procedure.md

 #### Variable Region:
 1. **Change Friction:**

-This slider helps you to change the Co efficient of Friction of the surface.
+This slider helps you change the Coefficient of Friction of the surface.

 2. **Change hanging weight:**